 School based information People Summary of responsibilities Who are the best people to talk to in this school about my child's difficulties with learning/ Special Educational Needs/Disability (SEND)?
 And how can I talk to them about my child if I need to?
-Class/subject teacher (s/he is recommended as the first point of contact if you have any concerns). needs (also known as person Checking on the progress of like targeted work, additiona Writing Individual Provision F Collecting pupil voice from puth planning appropriate interve Taking responsibility for dem Making sure that all member specific adjustments need to Making sure that all staff wo can achieve the best possible resources.
-Making sure that the school's Liaising with the Inclusion Test your child and identifying, planning and delivering any additional help your child may need (this could be things I support, adapting resources etc.) and discussing amendments with the Inclusion Leader/SENCo as necessary.
-Plans (IPP), and sharing and reviewing these with parents at least once each term and planning for the next term. upils each term in relation to their IPP.
+Class teacher (s/he is recommended as the first point of contact if you have any concerns). needs (also known as persons) Checking on the progress of y like targeted work, additional Writing Individual Provision P Collecting pupil voice from pu Planning appropriate interver Taking responsibility for demonstrated and the specific adjustments need to Making sure that all staff wo can achieve the best possible resources.
+Making sure that the school's Liaising with the Inclusion Teat your child and identifying, planning and delivering any additional help your child may need (this could be things I support, adapting resources etc.) and discussing amendments with the Inclusion Leader/SENCo as necessary.
+Plans (IPP), and sharing and reviewing these with parents at least once each term and planning for the next term upils each term in relation to their IPP.
 Intion to support children effectively.
-Into the impact of provision and pupil progress as of staff working with your child in school are aware of your child's individual needs and/or conditions and what be made to enable them to be included and make progress.
-In which is the planned work/programme for your child, so they a progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and as SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
-It is the planned to them at the end of a school day to arrange an appointment or telephoning the school and the planned work and appointment or telephoning the school and the planned work and appointment or telephoning the school and the planned work and appointment or telephoning the school and the planned work and appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school and the planned work appointment or telephoning the school appointment
+Intion to support children e